 Primary tumor.
-This kind of tumor starts growing first in the brain.
+This kind of tumor starts in the brain.

 Types of primary brain tumor

-There are two types of primary brain tumors:
+There are 2 types of primary brain tumors:

 Malignant tumor.
 This kind of tumor is cancer.
 It usually grows fast, and grows into nearby tissue.
 This can make it hard to remove fully.
-A malignant brain tumor very rarely can spread to other areas of the body.
-And it may grow back after treatment.
-In some cases, a brain tumor that is not cancer is called malignant because of its size and location, and the damage it can do to functions of the brain.
+A malignant brain tumor may grow back after treatment.

 Primary brain tumors are named by the type of brain tissue where they’re found.
 The most common type of primary brain tumor is a glioma.
 This type begins in the supportive (glial) tissue of the brain.
 Some gliomas tend to grow slowly.
 Others grow and spread quickly.
 Some types of glioma include:

 Astrocytoma.
-This kind of tumor come from the small star-shaped cells called astrocytes.
-They can grow anywhere in the brain or spinal cord.
+This kind of tumor comes from small star-shaped cells called astrocytes.
 In adults, an astrocytoma usually grows in the cerebrum.
-In children, they grow in the cerebellum, cerebrum, and brain stem.
-Most astrocytomas spread into nearby normal brain tissue and are very hard to cure with surgery.
+In children, they can grow in the cerebellum, cerebrum, and brain stem.
+Most astrocytomas spread into nearby normal brain tissue and are hard to cure with surgery.
 Glioblastoma is a type of astrocytoma that tends to grow very quickly.